Google and Facebook expand AI investment in France following Macron’s courtship at Versailles

 — Emmanuel Macron (@EmmanuelMacron) January 22, 2018

-Since taking office last year, Macron has moved swiftly to put in place reforms to give businesses new flexibility for hiring and firing workers, and reformed the rules governing independent workers to give entrepreneurship a boost.
-But he’s also taken on the unofficial role of Head of Marketing, never hesitating to proclaim, often in English, that “France is Back!”
+Since taking office last year, Macron has moved swiftly to implement reforms that give businesses new flexibility in hiring and firing workers and has reformed the rules governing independent workers to give entrepreneurship a boost.
+But he’s also taken on the unofficial role of Head of Marketing for his country, never hesitating to proclaim, often in English, that “France is back!”

-Those efforts have clearly being paying the dividends as the country enjoys what feels like an unprecedented wave of positive publicity from around the world as journalists discover the thriving French Tech scene.
+Those efforts have clearly been paying dividends, with the country enjoying what feels like an unprecedented wave of positive publicity from around the world as journalists discover the thriving French Tech scene.
 That’s been helped by numbers that clearly show startups and venture capital on the rise in France.

 But convincing tech giants to make big investments in the country has been another story.
-Although Facebook opened an AI research center in Paris a couple of years ago, and more recently opened an incubator in the Paris startup campus Station F, its team remained stubbornly small.
+Although Facebook opened an AI research center in Paris a couple of years ago, and more recently opened an incubator in the Paris startup campus Station F, its team has remained stubbornly small.
 Google has developed a larger office in Paris, but one that has also seen measured growth.

-On that front, however, Macron won a couple of significant victories at the corporate battle of Versailles where Facebook and Google both announced their intention to increase their investments in France.
+On that front, however, Macron won a couple of significant victories at the corporate battle of Versailles, where Facebook and Google both announced their intention to increase investments in France.

-Facebook now plans to increase its Paris AI team from 50 to 100 people by 2022, and plans to spend $12.2 million on new equipment such as servers for hosting data for public agencies.
+Facebook now plans to increase its Paris AI team from 50 to 100 people by 2022 and plans to spend $12.2 million on new equipment, such as servers for hosting data for public agencies.

 Thank you @sherylsandberg.
 Facebook’s continued investment in our research and AI ecosystem shows the strength of our academics and of our school system.
 "The talent is here." #ChooseFrance pic.twitter.com/iTEysDGyeI